Special Educational Needs and Disability at Milford Primary School

 Who are the best people to talk to about my child’s difficulties with learning, Special Educational Needs or Disability?

 Parents know their children better than anyone and working together is the best way to provide support.
 If you are concerned about your child’s progress, please come and talk to us.
 Your first port of call is your child’s class teacher.
-You can also talk to Mrs Fox, the head teacher or Mrs Coote who is the Special Educational Needs Co-ordinator (SENCO).
+You can also talk to Mrs Kinsella, the head teacher or Mrs Coote who is the Special Educational Needs Co-ordinator (SENDCO).
 We can then plan what next steps to take.

 How will school support my child with Special Educational Needs/Disability?

 Our Curriculum is designed to include social skills, morals and values which encourage respect, consideration and valuing diversity.
 We are strongly inclusive in our approach and all children are valued equally.
 All areas of the curriculum and all our out of school activities, visits and clubs are available to all our pupils.
 All teachers plan, deliver and review the work of all the children in their class, including those with Special Educational Needs and Disabilities.
 The class teacher uses a provision map to set out support for the class, to enable all children to access the curriculum.
 This includes programmes of support work for groups or individuals often delivered by a Teaching Assistant.
 Learning tasks are differentiated and adapted as needed.
 Some children will have an Individual Education Plan (IEP).
 This includes specific targets for progress, interventions (methods of support) to help achieve these targets, when the interventions will be delivered and by whom.
 Some children may be referred to outside agencies for further support such as Speech and Language Therapists, Autism Outreach, Behaviour Support or the Educational Psychologist etc. These outside agencies provide specialist advice and support for the child in school and at home.
 You will always be informed and involved if your child is referred to an outside agency and any advice will be discussed with you.